-- Students enrolled in kindergarten through 12th grade that live MORE than one mile from school are eligible for transportation to and from school.
-Kindergarten students who attend half (1/2) day shall be transported one way.
-Midday transportation for half (1/2) day kindergarten will not be provided. - Students who live less than one mile from school may be transported if subjected to extreme safety hazards when walking to and from school.
-Working together, school administration and the transportation department will determine this. - Collection points may be established along routes within reasonable walking distances from residence of students. - Transportation shall be provided as required by law for handicapped children and those attending special classes. - In the event that a bus cannot operate but the school is in session, the students are expected to attend if possible. - Eligible students will be picked up and dropped off only at a point in the area designated by the West Lafayette Community School Corporation.

-School bus routes, times, and drivers are subject to change.
+- Students enrolled in kindergarten through 12th grade that live MORE than one mile from school are eligible for transportation to and from school. - Students who live less than one mile from school may be transported if subjected to extreme safety hazards when walking to and from school.
+Working together, school administration and the transportation department will determine this. - Collection points may be established along routes within reasonable walking distances from residence of students. - Transportation shall be provided as required by law for handicapped children and those attending special classes. - In the event that a bus cannot operate but the school is in session, the students are expected to attend if possible. - Eligible students will be picked up and dropped off only at a point in the area designated by the West Lafayette Community School Corporation. - School bus routes, times, and drivers are subject to change.